Blogs

 Although Paros is hardly the hubbub of an island that is Santorini or Ios, there's still a chance to slow down the pace of your island-hopping trip even more here.
 Cue Antiparos.
 This diminutive isle lies just a stone's throw to the south-west and is accessible by regular ferry (they take 15-30 minutes).
 The reward is a sleepy land of quaint Cycladic villages and laid-back pebble beaches – Glyfa Beach and Soros are the best.
 Nature buffs will also want to drop into the Antiparos Caves, which showcase bulbous stalactites and stalagmites of all shapes and sizes.

-The best beaches in Paros
+The Best Beaches in Paros

 No ultimate guide to Paros could be complete without checking out the beaches that hide in the coves and string along the coastline here.
 They run the gamut from blustery windsurf spots to hidden bays of gleaming sky-blue water…